 Butch Cassidy and the Sundance Kid is often compared to Sam Peckinpah’s The Wild Bunch.
-In both films the main characters are outlaws who are expelled from their home country by advancing civilization; like Pike Bishop and his gang, Butch and the Kid die in a bloody shoot-out with federal troops of a Latin-American country; both movies are recognized as authentic American classics and tell a story of people who have outlived their time and are desperately groping for a mainstay in times of change.
+In both films the main characters are outlaws who are expelled from their home country by advancing civilization and are killed in a bloody shoot-out with federal troops of a Latin-American country; both movies are recognized as authentic American classics and tell a story of people who have outlived their time and are desperately groping for a mainstay in times of change.
 While Peckinpah's movie is often called a 'dirty western', George Roy Hill's masterpiece has a more gentle reputation.

-Cassidy and Sundance are members of the Hole in the Wall gang.
-Butch (Paul Newman) is the gang's leader and mastermind, always full of ideas; the Kid (Robert Redford) is his lieutenant, faster with his gun than with his mind.
+Cassidy and Sundance are members of the historic Hole in the Wall gang.
+Butch (Paul Newman) is the gang's leader and mastermind, the Kid (Robert Redford) his fast-drawing lieutenant.
 The opening credits are shown alongside a fake sepia-colored newsreel about their exploits, suggesting that these guys belong to another era, are part of a world that has disappeared.

-The narrative begins in medias res: we see them in the heyday of their criminal career: Sundance playing cards and showing his skills as a gunslinger, Cassidy kicking a gang member (who challenges his leadership) in the groin and making a bike ride with Sundance’s girlfriend.
-But the mood changes after their second train robbery, when the train company puts a super posse on their trail.
+The narrative begins in medias res: we see the two men at the height of their criminal career: Sundance playing cards and showing his skills as a gunslinger, Cassidy kicking a gang member (who challenges his leadership) in the groin and making a bike ride with Sundance’s girlfriend.
+When they're not robbing trains or banks, they're having a good time, but the mood changes after their second train robbery, when the train company puts a super posse on their trail.
 Cassidy’s repeated question ‘Who are those guys’ emphasizes the growing concern of these two men on the run.
 They finally manage to escape by jumping of a high cliff into a river, but their glory days are over.
 The only two people in the world unaware of that, seem to be Butch and the Kid.

 |Front row left: Harry Longbaugh (Sundance Kid); front row right: Robert Leroy Parker (Butch Cassidy)|

-When they were chased by ‘those guys’ from the posse, a friend has told them they were going to die in bloody fashion, and could only choose where.
-But when Butch and the Kid move to Bolivia, not to die there, but to pick up their old lives.
-Once arrived, they immediately start to rob banks again, but soon they are known as the ‘Yankui’ bank robbers and have their faces up on walls.
+When Butch and the Kid move to Bolivia - chased by 'those guys' from the posse - they immediately start robbbing banks again, and soon they are known as the ‘Yankui’ bank robbers and have their faces up on walls.
 Unlike her two friends, Etta (Katharine Ross) knows their days are counted and there’s nowhere left to go now.
 Not willing to see them die, she departs.
 From this moment on, the tone really turns sour.
 In a desperate attempt to escape their fate, the boys accept a regular job as payroll guides, but they are recognized in a town they have previously robbed and surrounded by an immense force of government troops.
 Significantly, the film ends with a freeze frame.
 Modern times have arrived.
 These guys have become a memory.
 A still picture.

 There's no doubt that the movie is a bit too cheerful for its own good.
-Basically it's a sad movie, and both Goldman and Hill seem to forget this a few times too many; some parts (notably the posse sequence - 'Who are those guys?') are also needlessly protracted.
+Basically this is a sad movie Some parts (notably the posse sequence - 'Who are those guys?') are needlessly protracted.
 But the movie is helped enormously by the charisma of two leads and Conrad Hall’s breathtakingly beautiful cinematography.
-Instead of hiding something, the cinematography is part of the film’s meaning: Hall chose a very pleasing autumnal color palette for the happy days back home, more subdued colors during the posse sequence - the heroes’ Twilight of the Gods - and finally strong, harsh colors for the grand finale in Bolivia.
+Hall chose a very pleasing autumnal color palette for the happy days back home, more subdued colors during the posse sequence - the heroes’ Twilight of the Gods - and finally strong, harsh colors for the grand finale in Bolivia.
 Often called a superfluous musical interlude, the bike ride on Burt Bacharach’s ‘Raindrops keep fallin’ on my head’ underlines the care-free lifestyle of the duo, and the finale, culminating in the famous freeze frame, is truly mesmerizing.
 It’s one of those cinematic experiences you never forget.